hashgraph/hedera-services/docs/glossary.md

 https://hips.hedera.com/hip/hip-904 - currently in progress, will represent a significant change which allows for the number of "automatic association" slots to be set to -1 which represents infinite slots.

-## Auto-Renew Accounts
+## AutoRenewal
-**Auto-Renew Accounts**: A feature designed to automatically renew the lifecycle of certain entities (like accounts, files, smart contracts, topics, or tokens) by funding their renewal fees.
-This feature is particularly useful for entities that require continuous operation over long periods, as it automates the process of keeping these entities active by periodically charging a linked auto-renew account.
+**AutoRenewal**: Is a feature designed to automatically renew the lifecycle of certain entities (like accounts, files, smart contracts, topics, or tokens) by funding their renewal fees.
+This is particularly useful for entities that require continuous operation over long periods, as it automates the process of keeping these entities active by periodically charging a linked auto-renew account.
 See https://hips.hedera.com/hip/hip-16 and https://hips.hedera.com/hip/hip-372 for more information.
 Note that rent and expiration are not currently enabled but will be in the future.

 ---